xydian/Cachet-Job-Scheduler/README.md

 - Run CachetJobScheduler

 ### Starting/Stopping the daemon
 You have to register the CachetJobScheduler.service file at systemd.
-Then you can start/stop the JobScheduler by the following command `sudo systemctl CachetJobScheduler start/stop`
+On debian you have to place the .service file at /lib/systemd/system/CachetJobScheduler.service.
+Then you can enable the service by the following command:

+`sudo systemctl enable CachetJobScheduler.service`

+Now you can start/stop the service by executing:

+`sudo systemctl CachetJobScheduler start/stop`

 ### CachetJobScheduler arguments